yas-sim/openvino-visual-performance-demo/README.md

 ## Overview
 This is an OpenVINO performance demo program.
 This program shows inferencing performance visually on the screen so that the audience can get the performance of the system and OpenVINO intuitively.
-The proram supports simple image classification models and SSD type of object detection models.
+The proram supports simple image classification models models.
+**NOTICE**
+The program has been updated for performance up.
+The previous program has performance bottle neck caused by OpenCV.
+The new version replaced some OpenCV portion with OpenGL.
+Also, some features such as SSD model support is dropped to simplify the program.

 ![screen-shot](./resources/screen-shot.png)

 ## Prerequisites
 - OpenVINO 2020.4
 - Some Python modules
-` pip install pyyaml,numpy,opencv-python`
+` pip install pyyaml,numpy,opencv-python,PyOpenGL,PyOpenGL_accelerate`
 - Image files for inferencing
   - Annotation file is not required.
   - Place image files in a directory and specify the directory in the YAML configration file.
-- Image classification IR model such as ResNet-50
+- Image classification IR model such as ResNet-50 **NOTICE**
+- The program requires GLUT.
+If you are using Windows, maybe you need to install GLUT separately to enable it.

 ## Configuration
 Benchmark configuration can be defined in a YAML file.
 Create your own configuration by reffering to the `default.yml` as an example.
-**Note:** Inference result will be updated (displayed) every `display_skip_count` times the inference is performed.
-You can use lower value for `display_skip_count` to increase the screen update rate but it will consume much CPU power and may have negative impact to the inference performance.

 ## How to run
 1. Create or modify YAML configuration file